-Unfortunately, the coronavirus outbreak has put many people’s livelihood into question, with tourism, events and hospitality professionals being particularly affected.
+Unfortunately, the coronavirus outbreak has put many people’s livelihoods into question, with tourism, events, and hospitality professionals being particularly affected.
 This has prompted many to want to take control of their future by taking their careers in a new direction altogether.

 Australia’s online learning future